Is there a train strike in Leeds on Saturday July 30? How will services in Leeds be affected by Aslef strike?

-The national strike action seeing more than 40,000 RMT union members and Network Rail workers and 14 train companies will mean that only around 20% of services will be operating today Wednesday.
+The national strike action seeing 5,500 ASLEF union members and Network Rail workers from eight train companies will mean that there will be disruption in Leeds on Saturday.

 Please be aware that there will be no buses replacing cancelled trains on strike days.
 Passengers are therefore advised to make other arrangements if travelling is necessary.